markomanninen/calchylus/README.rst

 Intended audience is those who:

-a) are interested of the theory and the history of the programming languages,
+a) are interested in the theory and the history of the programming languages,
 b) may have some experience in Python and/or Lisp,
-c) but also those, who wants to narrow the gap between mathematical notation and programming languages, especially in terms of logics.
+c) but also those, who wants to narrow the gap between mathematical notation and programming languages, especially by means of logic.

 `Andrew Bayer <http://math.andrej.com/2016/08/30/formal-proofs-are-not-just-deduction-steps/>`__
 writes in his blog post in 2016/08: